Session 4: (July 10-14)

 Rising 4th and 5th Grades

-Looking into Language – full, accepting applications for waiting list
+Looking into Language – available

 English, German, Spanish, Chinese–we may speak different languages, but we all use some form of expression to communicate complex ideas and share our stories.
 We often try to learn different languages, but we rarely learn about language itself.
 For example, where do words come from?
 How do we make the sounds we use in speech?
 Why do people talk differently today than in the past?
 What is the difference between accent and dialect?
 In this class, we will study Linguistics, the science of language, to help us answer these questions and more.
 We will even learn how to transcribe speech like a linguist–using the International Phonetic Alphabet (IPA).
 We will then investigate the intersections of language, culture, and social relationships to help us understand how relatively small variations in how people speak are connected to larger issues in society.
 After this class you will never think about language, and how you talk, in the same way again!

 Business Basics: Welcome to Wall Street – full, accepting applications for waiting list